The 12 Most Magical Spots on the North Island (New Zealand) You Can’t Miss

 4. Putangirua Pinnacles

-Three walking tracks offer different perspectives.
-The most popular takes you right into the heart of these natural skyscrapers.
-Looking up at their imposing heights gave me chills.
+Three walking tracks offer different perspectives, but I recommend the main track that takes you right into the heart of these natural skyscrapers.
+Looking up at their imposing heights gave me chills – they’re way more dramatic in person than photos suggest.
 The lookout track provides stunning aerial views of the entire formation.

 Witness the otherworldly beauty of Putangirua Pinnacles under the blanket of night